Well – here we are, at the very end of the 2009 competition season. 2010 will start in exactly 2 days (on Tuesday, September 1st).

-Thank you to all our athletes – your dedication was amazing and your hard-work humbling!
+Thank you to all our athletes – your dedication was amazing and your hard work was humbling!

 Thank you to all the parents – through your efforts we have a huge number of young trap-shooters eager to go out and compete.

 And not last – thank you to our Head Coach, Florin.
-His efforts and dedications brought many sleepless nights, but nothing can made him happier than seeing his athletes performing so wonderful (competition or not).
+His efforts and dedication brought many sleepless nights, but nothing can make him happier than seeing his athletes performing so wonderful (competition or not).
 And, to crown it all – he received a wonderful recognition from our governing body, ATA: he is the recipient of the 2009 ATA Shooting Coach of the Year.